A breakfast recipe for sweet potato turkey hash with ground turkey, peppers, onions and fresh sage. Eat as is, or top it with a fried egg!

 Because of the size change, most of the hostesses have opted out of serving breakfast, and understandably so.
 But, food is such a connecting point for me, I’ll admit I was a little sad to see that side of our Thursday mornings go.

-However, this hash is pretty simple to make…and it does go a long, long way.
-And, I’m thinking the next time this gal gets to host, sweet potato hash will most certainly be served.
+However, this sweet potato turkey hash is pretty simple to make…and it does go a long, long way.
+And, I’m thinking the next time this gal gets to host, hash will most certainly be served.
 Please, enjoy.

 An easy sweet potato hash, featuring ground turkey, peppers, onions and fresh sage.
 Eat as is, or top it with a fried egg!